-In our experiments the group facilitator/elicitor and the modeler/reflector have been experienced system dynamics modelers who also have considerable experience and interest in working with groups.
-The range of skills possessed by such people is difficult to list, and we acknowledge we don't know what subtle particular skills one might think of are really crucial.
+In our experiments the facilitator/elicitor and the modeler/reflector have been experienced system dynamics modelers who also have considerable experience and interest in working with groups.
+The range of skills possessed by such people is difficult to list, and we acknowledge we do not know what specific skills are really crucial.